reactjs/react.dev/src/content/reference/react-dom/components/script.md

 To opt into this behavior, provide the `src` and `async={true}` props.
 React will de-duplicate scripts if they have the same `src`.
 The `async` prop must be true to allow scripts to be safely moved.

-If you supply any of the `onLoad` or `onError` props, there is no special behavior, because these props indicate that you are managing the loading of the script manually within your component.
+If you supply any of the `onLoad` or `onError` props, there is no special behavior, because these props indicate that you are managing the loading of the script manually within your Component.

 This special treatment comes with two caveats: